 Living with chronic pain is difficult.
 As I’ve written before, almost half of people in the UK live with chronic pain.
-This affects every are of their life, from work to relationships to sleep and the rest of their health.
-As you might imagine, when you’re distracted with dealing with chronic pain, you don’t have much time or energy left to deal with other things.
+This affects every area of their life, from work to relationships to sleep and the rest of their health.
+As you might imagine, when you’re distracted by dealing with chronic pain, you don’t have much time or energy left to deal with other things.

 Reframe the pain to sensations

 Words have power.
+A person’s choice of language can affect not only how another person feels but how they perceive events around them.
 If you keep telling yourself that you’re in excruciating pain, guess what’s likely to happen?
-If you can reframe the sensations your experiencing and start to get curious about them you might find that there’s a range of different things happening in your body.
+If you can reframe the sensations you’re experiencing and start to get curious about them you might find that there’s a range of different things happening in your body.
 Sometimes you might feel hot and heavy, other times throbbing or dull.
 It might get stronger and more insistent at times, but there’s also the possibility of noticing that it’s eased or changed.

 Be nice to yourself

 When living with chronic pain (or indeed chronic illness of any kind) it’s easy to fall into an oppositional relationship between the pain, and your body.
 What’s your self-talk like?
 If you’re like most of the clients I see who have chronic pain, you probably say some pretty shitty things to yourself.
 Often people start to think of their body as having betrayed them or that it’s let them down.
 Perhaps they’re frustrated that they aren’t able to do things that they’ve enjoyed in the past or can’t keep up with friends or family.

 This negative self-talk sets up a cycle of distrust and disconnection with the body.
 If that relationship can become less adversarial, there are so many things that our bodies can tell us.

 Make a point of finding pleasure